open-mmlab/mmyolo/configs/yolov5/README.md

 **Note**:

 1. `Non-overlap` refers to the instance-level masks being stored in the format (num_instances, h, w) instead of (h, w).
 Storing masks in overlap format consumes less memory and GPU memory.
+2. For the M model, the `affine_scale` parameter should be 0.9, but due to some reason, we set it to 0.5 and found that the mAP did not change.
+Therefore, the released M model has an `affine_scale` parameter of 0.5, which is inconsistent with the value of 0.9 in the configuration.

 ### VOC